EnviralDesign/EFX-Dashboard/README.md

 ### 3) Download EFX Dashboard & Publisher

-Get the latest zip file release from the releases area on this github page, or just download the zip file from this page.
+Get the latest zip file release from the [releases area](https://github.com/EnviralDesign/EFX-Dashboard/releases).
+This includes python and all other dependancies needed to run the dashboard.
+Downloading the zip file from the main branch will not include those python dependancies and thus the system will not work.
+However if you are just getting an updated toe file or ex4 file, you can simply download them from the repo and overwrite yours.

-Unzip the archive, and place the folder somewhere you prefer.
-I use c:/efxdash etc.
+Be sure to check the release notes, if I change python dependancies I will try to make note of that.

 ### 4) Launch EFX Dashboard